flow/vim-flow/README.md

 #### `g:flow#autoclose`

-If this is set to `1`, the |quickfix| window opened when the plugin finds an error will close automatically.
+If this is set to `1`, the quickfix window will not be opened when there are no errors, and will be automatically closed when previous errors are cleared.

 Default is `0`.